Financial & Time Commitment

 - Emergency contact information

-PNM shirt required, pair it with anything comfortable for you.
+PNM shirt is not required, pair it with anything comfortable for you if you choose to wear it.
 Think an average day at school!

 Think a casual interview or lunch date with friends!